-For the tin manufacturing segment, demand is expected to grow marginally and steadily in this matured industry.
-With the newly acquired six (6)-colour printing machine line and upgrading of existing machineries, the growth is expected to be achieved by enhancing its production capacity and quality of the products.
+For the tin manufacturing segment, demand is expected to grow marginally in this matured and stable industry.
+With the increase in capacity of new printing machine, the Group is expected to provide more printing services to potential customers with relatively high margin.